Introduction to mobile development

 Xamarin is unique in that it combines all of the power of the native platforms and adds a number of powerful features of its own, including:

 - Complete Binding for the underlying SDKs – Xamarin contains bindings for nearly the entire underlying platform SDKs in both iOS and Android.
 Additionally, these bindings are strongly-typed, which means that they’re easy to navigate and use, and provide robust compile-time type checking and during development.
-This leads to fewer runtime errors and higher quality applications.
+This leads to fewer runtime errors and higher-quality apps.

-- Amazing Base Class Library (BCL) – Xamarin applications use the .NET BCL, a massive collection of classes that have comprehensive and streamlined features such as powerful XML, Database, Serialization, IO, String, and Networking support, just to name a few.
-Additionally, existing C# code can be compiled for use in an applications, which provides access to thousands upon thousands of libraries that will let you do things that aren’t already covered in the BCL.
+- Amazing Base Class Library (BCL) – Xamarin applications use the .NET BCL, a large collection of classes that have comprehensive and streamlined features such as powerful XML, Database, Serialization, IO, String, and Networking support, and more.
+Existing C# code can be compiled for use in an app, which provides access to thousands of libraries that allow you do things that aren’t covered in the BCL.

 - Mobile Cross Platform Support – Xamarin offers sophisticated cross-platform support for the three major mobile platforms of iOS, Android, and Windows Phone.
 Applications can be written to share up to 90% of their code, and our Xamarin.Mobile library offers a unified API to access common resources across all three platforms.
 This can significantly reduce both development costs and time to market for mobile developers that target the three most popular mobile platforms.